mengsiwei/mengsiwei.github.io/_posts/2025-02-10-How to Write a Survey.md

 ## How to write a Survey in months?

-A note aims to inspire those write a survey for the first time.
+A note aims to inspire those wirting a survey for the first time.

 ---